How does online shopping affect offline price sensitivity?: Demand Model

 \subsection{Demand Model Parameter Estimates}

 Table \ref{append.main.demand.model} presents the estimation results of the demand model based on Equation \eqref{eq:util_choice_M2}.
 The standard errors of the parameter estimates are derived using block bootstrap with 500 replications.
 All the price coefficients are negative and statistically significant.
-The price interaction terms are also negative and significant for dry dog food and for dog and cat hygiene categories but are insignificant for dry cat food.
+The price interaction terms are negative and significant for three out of the four categories we study: dry dog food and for dog and cat hygiene categories, indicating that the adoption (and extent of adoption) of a retailer's channels makes consumers \emph{more} price sensitive during their subsequent offline shopping trips at that retailer's physical stores.
+The coefficient is insignificant for dry cat food.
 We discuss the potential sources for this heterogeneity in $\S$\ref{ssec:elasticity_est}.

-The coefficient of the interaction term in the logit model should not be interpreted directly.
-Instead, the correct way to interpret the interaction effect is to calculate the marginal effect and price elasticity \citep{ai2003interaction, karaca2012interaction}.
-Accordingly, we calculate price elasticities using the statistically significant coefficients, as specified in Equation \eqref{eq:elas_main_model} and discuss their implications in the next section.
+The magnitude of the coefficient of the interaction term in the logit model is difficult to interpret directly.
+Instead, we can interpret the magnitude of the effect we find by computing the marginal effects and price elasticities \citep{ai2003interaction, karaca2012interaction}.
+To that end, we calculate price elasticities using the statistically significant coefficients, as specified in Equation \eqref{eq:elas_main_model} and discuss their implications in the next section.